IgniteUI/igniteui-documentation/topics/01_General-and-Getting-Started/18_Using_Ignite_UI_NuGet_Packages.md

 @using Infragistics.Web.Mvc
 ```

-Below we need to reference our Ignite UI scripts.
+Below we need to reference our %%ProductName%% scripts.
 For example, like this:

 ```js
 <link href="~/css/themes/infragistics/infragistics.theme.css" rel="stylesheet" />